December 14, Reading 1 – Ezra 10

 “… I am ashamed and blush to lift my face to you, my God, for our iniquities have risen higher than our heads, and our guilt has mounted up to the heavens.”

-Here is a clear example of penitent prayer, Ezra patterning for us.
+Here is a clear example of penitent prayer.
+Ezra patterns this for us.

-David prayers such as this in Psalm 51, and in Psalm 85 we read the crying out and calling on the Lord’s faithfulness.
+David prays similarly in Psalm 51, and in Psalm 85 we read his crying out and calling on the Lord’s faithfulness.

 “Do not be unequally yoked with unbelievers.
 For what partnership has righteousness with lawlessness?
 Or what fellowship has light with darkness?”